List of Mad Men characters: Harry Crane

 During Season 7, Jim Cutler takes a dualistic view of Harry: on the one hand he says that Harry's TV work is hugely successful and will be a major part of SC&P in the future, but he also bluntly tells Harry "you may be the most dishonest man I have ever worked with."
 Jim decides that Harry should finally be offered a partnership and the senior partners agree, though Joan and Roger are outspoken in their opposition.
 Harry is surprised to run into Don when they both end up at a Los Angeles party for one of Megan's actress friends.
-The two men are uncomfortable at the event and go to a bar, where Harry says he wishes Don was back (which Don barely notices) before stating that Jim and Lou Avery are planning a major cigarette-company account bid because that will allow them to get rid of Don (which Don very much notices, and uses when he crashes the meeting and ultimately ruins the account bid).
-In "Waterloo", Harry has not yet signed his approved partnership deal, wanting to hold out for more money, and Roger tells him that he "missed the boat" and that the idea of his becoming partner is now off the table.
+The two men are uncomfortable at the event and go to a bar, where Harry says he wishes Don was back before stating that Jim and Lou Avery are planning a major cigarette-company account bid because that will allow them to get rid of Don; Don uses this information when he crashes the meeting and ultimately ruins the account bid.
+In "Waterloo", Harry has not yet signed his approved partnership deal because he is getting divorced and does not want Jennifer to end up with any of it.
+Roger tells him that he "missed the boat" and that the idea of his becoming partner is now off the table.
 Harry has once again failed to read a situation properly, and his boastful posturing thus results in him losing an enormous amount of money when McCann Erickson buys Sterling Cooper, where even the 5% stake Joan had is worth at least $1,500,000.
 Later, Megan contacts Harry to see if he can help her with her acting career.
 Harry just assumes this means she will have sex with him in exchange.
-When she refuses and leaves in disgust, he quickly goes to see Don, who is unaware of the proposition, to assure him that his soon-to-be-ex-wife Megan is "crazy" and Don shouldn't believe anything she says.
+When she refuses and leaves in disgust, he quickly goes to see Don, who is unaware of the proposition, to assure him that his soon-to-be-ex-wife Megan is "crazy" and Don should not believe anything she says.
 By the series finale, Harry is last seen wearing a fur coat and eating cookies as he awaits a final lunch with Pete and Peggy.

 Sommer reprised the role in the 2018 film A Futile and Stupid Gesture, where Harry can be seen in the background of one scene.